 Mixing of wood preservatives must always be conducted in a safe manner.
 There will be no mixing or loading of wood preservatives within 10 meters of sensitive environmental features.
 Safety spill kits, spill response plans and first aid supplies will be present on site.
 Eye wash station(s) and protection clothing as recommended on the respective product labels shall be available on site.
-Product labels and MSDSs will be available on site to ensure that all wood preservative use is consistent with label rates.
+Product labels and SDSs will be available on site to ensure that all wood preservative use is consistent with labels.
+Wood preservatives will be kept, handled, stored, and transported in the container in which they were originally packaged and with the label originally affixed by the manufacturer, or in an appropriately designed and labelled container.